-Here’s a guide to help you run Blinx: The Time Sweeper and Blinx 2: Master of Time and Space in 2019.
+Below is a quick guide to playing Blinx: The Time Sweeper (TTS) and Blinx 2: Masters of Time and Space (MOTAS).
 For some of you reading, you can finally play that cute time cat platformer that you missed out on because you didn’t know it existed at the time.

-If you have an OG Xbox that isn’t gathering dust in the garage, you can play the games on their release platform, obviously.
+Obviously, if you have an OG Xbox that isn’t gathering dust in the garage, you can play the games on their release platform.

-Sadly, MOTAS is currently not playable on Xbone because the people at Microsoft are cowards.
+Sadly, MOTAS is currently not backwards compatible because the people at Microsoft are cowards.

 Currently, OG Xbox emulation is not yet at a stage where the Blinx games are playable (we’re talking like 0.5 fps).